open-ipcamera/open-ipcamera/README.txt

 # - Disables boot splash screen so errors can be observed as host rises-up
 # Note: Users must configure firewall rules to restrict access to the camera

-# 5. INSTALLATION INSTRUCTIONS:
+# 6. INSTALL INSTRUCTIONS:
-#	1. Login to Raspberry Pi to be configured as a web security camera
+#	1. Login to Pi
-#	2. Insert a USB thumb drive into any of the Pi's USB ports.
+#	2. Insert USB Flash drive into any of Pi's USB ports
 	NOTE: If installing to a Pi Zero W that a free micro USB port is required for the storage

-As user "pi" execute following commands:
+As user "pi" execute following commands- do not sudo to root!:

-#	3. Download my lovely all-singing-and-dancing script:
+#	3. Download my repo:
 #		git clone git@bitbucket.org:f1linux/Pi-Cam-Config.git
 #	4. Edit variables in "pi-cam-config.sh"
 #		vi /home/pi/Pi-Cam-Config/pi-cam-config.sh
 #	5. Execute script:
 		cd /home/pi/Pi-Cam-Config/
 #		sudo ./pi-cam-config.sh